 Iran’s ballistic missile strikes in retaliation

-Iran decided to retaliate with a conventionally armed ballistic missile attacks on 7 January by 16 ballistic missiles on the Iraqi air bases Ayn al-Asad in Western Iraq and at Irbil in Northern Iraq, both of which had US forces based there.
-These were described by Iranian media to be Fateh 313 and Qiam missiles.
+Iran retaliated on 7 January by firing 16 ballistic missiles at US air bases at Ayn al-Asad in Western Iraq and Irbil in Northern Iraq.
+These were described by the Iranian media to be Fateh 313 and Qiam missiles.

 Commercial satellites were able to image the damage on the ground after the attack.
 Although no fatalities were caused, 11 were reportedly injured and major structures were hit, including two missiles hitting a main hall at the Ayn al-Asad camp.
 This accuracy was said to be both indicative of Iran’s good targeting and its intelligence capabilities.

-By making what was only a limited attack, Iran is believed to have been showing reticence in order to not make the situation worse by causing significant US casualties.
+By making a limited attack, Iran is believed to have shown reticence to making situation worse by causing significant US casualties.

 Unintentional fatal error: Iranian Surface-to-Air missile strikes down airliner

-A few hours after Iran’s ballistic missile retaliation, a Ukranian airliner crashed near Tehran shortly after taking off from Tehran’s Imam Khomeini International Airport.
-It is now confirmed as having been accidentally shot down by a surface-to-air missile (SAM) fired by Iran’s air defence forces in the militarily tense situation.
-A surface to air missile was apparently fired at the Ukraine International Airlines Boeing 737-800 airliner (on Flight PS752) by an operator believing it to be an enemy cruise missile on its way to attack a target.
+A few hours after Iran’s ballistic missile retaliation, a Ukrainian airliner crashed near Tehran shortly after taking off from Imam Khomeini International Airport.
+It is now confirmed as having been accidentally shot down by a surface-to-air missile (SAM) fired by Iran’s air defence forces.
+The missile was fired at the Ukraine International Airlines Boeing 737-800 airliner (Flight PS752) by an operator believing it to be an enemy cruise missile.
 All 176 passengers and crew on-board were killed.

-Eye witnesses noted that there had been an explosion in the sky.
-The debris field showed that the aircraft had made a high velocity impact as it hit the ground in an explosive impact.
+Witnesses noted that there had been an explosion in the sky.
+The debris field showed that the aircraft had made a high-velocity impact, hitting the ground in an explosive impact.
 No alarm calls had been made by either of the pilots before the crash.

-The evidence of the missile shoot down was initially provided by US electronic intelligence derived from its satellite assets which witnessed the switch on of the SAM radar system which illuminates an aircraft target for the missiles’ semi-active guidance.
-Infra-red detecting early warning satellites were also reported to have witnesses the infra-red blip of missile launches and the subsequent explosion as they struck/passed near the aircraft.
+Evidence of the missile strike was initially provided by US electronic intelligence derived from its satellite assets, which witnessed the switching on of the SAM radar system that illuminates an aircraft target for the missiles’ semi-active guidance.
+Infra-red detecting early warning satellites were also reported to have witnessed the infra-red blip of missile launches and the subsequent explosion as they struck/passed near the aircraft.

-Subsequent media posts online also apparently showed photographic imagery of debris nearby which apparently showed artifacts from a Russian-built “Tor” SAM (US Air Force/NATO code names: SA-15, Gauntlet).
+Subsequent media posts online also apparently showed photographic imagery of debris including artefacts from a Russian-built “Tor M1” SAM (US Air Force/NATO code names: SA-15, Gauntlet).
 By the way, Iran also operates a copy of the venerable but respected US-built Hawk SAM system.

-Later, a mobile phone film clip was released apparently showing the glowing ember of the exhaust flame of a SAM being launched into Tehran’s night sky and then a subsequent explosion of it apparently striking its target.
-International air safety experts were quick to assume that the sudden destruction of the Boeing 737-800 aircraft was consistent with its loss by missile explosion.
+Later, a mobile phone film clip was released apparently showing the rise of a glowing ember caused by the exhaust flame of a SAM being launched into Tehran’s night sky, followed by an explosion as it apparently struck its target.
+International air safety experts were quick to assume that the sudden destruction of the Boeing 737-800 aircraft was consistent with a missile explosion.

 Iran’s government originally denied the reports that it had fired a SAM, refusing to hand over “black box” voice and data recorder evidence to the international community.
 However, three days later, Iran finally accepted that its armed forces were responsible for “unintentionally” shooting down the airliner by missile interception using two Tor M1 missiles.

-The shooting down of civilian airliners by surface-to-air missiles has become an increasing hazard.
+The shooting down of civilian airliners by surface-to-air missiles is becoming an increasing hazard.
 Sometimes these have been mistakes in times of military crisis or during military exercises.
-In 1988, the US Navy’s USS Vincennes guided missile cruiser shot down an Iran Air Airbus A-300 airliner (Flight 655) using its RIM-66 Standard SAM system, killing 290 passengers and crew as it did so, after mistaking it for a attacking Iranian F-14 fighter jet.
+In 1988, the US Navy’s USS Vincennes guided missile cruiser shot down an Iran Air Airbus A-300 airliner (Flight 655) using its RIM-66 Standard SAM system, killing 290 passengers and crew, after mistaking it for an Iranian F-14 fighter jet.

-Another example was the accidental shooting down of Siberia Airlines Tupolev Tu 154 Flight 1812 in 2001 by a Ukranian S-200 (SA-5 Gammon) SAM during a military exercise.
+Another example was the accidental shooting down of Siberia Airlines Tupolev Tu 154 Flight 1812 in 2001 by a Ukrainian S-200 (SA-5 Gammon) SAM during a military exercise.

 In 2014, Malaysia Airlines Boeing 777-200ER on Flight MH17 was destroyed over Ukraine by a Russian-built “Buk” (SA-11 Gadfly) SAM operated by Russian-supported rebels who thought they were aiming at a Ukrainian cargo plane.

 There was relief in the international community that although Iran’s acceptance of responsibility for the shooting down was late, at least it did not try to deny its involvement altogether, or carry on muddying the waters with misinformation, as Russia did over the MH17 shoot-down.
-Nevertheless, there remains concern both within Iran and within Ukraine that their aviation authorities did not do enough to stop civilian airliners flying within a “war zone”.
-While arguments continue about the responsibility for the PS752 missile interception disaster, there was an element of international sympathy for Iran because the destruction of the aircraft was indirectly caused by the underlying military tension after assassination of Maj Gen Qasem Soleimani.
+Nevertheless, there remains concern in Iran and Ukraine that their aviation authorities did not do enough to stop civilian airliners flying within a “war zone”.
+While arguments continue about responsibility for the PS752 missile interception disaster, there was an element of international sympathy for Iran because the destruction of the aircraft was indirectly caused by the underlying military tension after assassination Soleimani.

-While there was an initial outcry over the assassination within Iran, the pendulum of sympathy has since swung the other way after Iranian government’s attempts to blame others for the air crash.
-The resulting public anger over the cause and over the failed cover-up attempt has caused mass protests within the country.
+After the initial outcry over the assassination within Iran, the pendulum of sympathy swung the other way as the Iranian government attempted to blame others for the air disaster.
+Public anger over the cause and the cover-up attempt prompted mass protests within the country.

 Comment by David Todd: The wisdom of prioritising the most imminent threats

 As has been shown by its ballistic missile attack on 7 January, Iran already has the capability to mount accurate strikes.
-If they are allowed to develop nuclear weapons, when combined with its larger medium range missiles, it could soon have the capability to mount nuclear attacks on Northern European targets.
+If it is allowed to develop nuclear weapons, combining these with its larger medium-range missiles could give it the capability to mount nuclear attacks on Northern European targets.
 A frightening thought.

-As such, whatever the provocation, it would be wiser – at least for the time being – for the Trump administration to ignore Iran’s belligerence and the terrorist acts of its allies, and uphold the nuclear treaty that the world currently has with Iran.
+Whatever the provocation, it would be wiser – at least for the time being – for the Trump administration to ignore Iran’s belligerence and the terrorist acts of its allies and uphold the nuclear treaty that the world currently has with Iran.
 This will prevent Iran from restarting the isotope enrichment processes it needs to acquire nuclear weapons.
-This thus neutralises Iran’s nuclear threat leaving the USA and its allies to concentrate on more urgent nuclear threats first.
+Neutralising Iran’s nuclear threat leaves the USA and its allies to concentrate on more urgent nuclear threats first.

-If President Trump chooses to ignore the urgency of dealing with North Korea’s nuclear missile programme (surprising, since, by using a combination of threat and olive branch, he originally made great progress with the Kim regime), then he could be making the same prioritisation error that President George W Bush did when he was in power.
-He made the mistake of putting the Iraqi and Iranian nuclear threats ahead of North Korea’s, and thus, failed to stop latter’s acquisition of nuclear weapons.
+If President Trump chooses to ignore the urgency of dealing with North Korea’s nuclear missile programme (surprising, since by using a combination of threat and olive branch he originally made great progress with the Kim regime), he could be making the repeating the error of President George W Bush.
+He put the Iraqi and Iranian nuclear threats ahead of North Korea’s and, thus, failed to stop the latter’s acquisition of nuclear weapons.
 By the way, this column (then in the Ascend Space Intelligence News newsletter) warned that this was what was likely to happen.
 And as Mark Twain purportedly said: “History doesn’t repeat itself, but it often rhymes.”

-In Summary: The Trump administration should should attend to the North Korea nuclear missile threat urgently while keeping the nuclear deal it has with Iran in place.
-Meanwhile, if at all possible, it should try and reduce tension with Iran.
+In Summary: The Trump administration should attend to the North Korea nuclear missile threat urgently while keeping the nuclear deal with Iran in place.
+It should also try to reduce tension with Iran.